syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 👯‍♂️ Why delete is an interesting use case
 ==============

-While your operator can create new website resources, it is completely oblivious to what is going on in the cluster when doing so.
+Now your operator can create new resources, and is ready to deal with updates as well.
+The last major CRUD functionality is to deal with delete requests.

-This results in errors whenever the cluster is not in a "prestine" state ready for a new set of website resources.

-But all along you have been editing a function called "Reconcile" and that is because your operator is expected to reconcile the difference between requested state (the values in the Website custom resource) and actual state (the current Kuberentes cluster).

 In order to handle deletes, you will neeed to first identify that the website resource is requesting a delete, and then read the state of the cluster to reconcile any necessary actions in order to complete that delete.